marinasundstrom/yourbrand_new_old/docs/dependencies.md

 ## Service discovery

+In order to using full URLs we use service discovery to automatically register services by their name.

+Then we use this convention to connect to a specified service: ``http://<service-name>``.

+The service names are the same as the resource names in Azure.

 Azure Container apps support service discovery.

 Locally, in development, we are using Consul.

-Both are using the same ``https://<service-name>`` URL conventions.

-The service names are the same as the resource names in Azure.

 ## Dependants